madratman/rep/rep-I000_.rst

  * The library should take in a combination of several free space and semi-constrained paths and output a MoveIt! trajectory for execution.
  * Make the planner user-friendly : inputs should be easy to specify, and change for that matter.
  * The class should be general and flexible to accomodate possible use cases.
 This includes the requirement for generating free-space or semi-constrained paths for inputs given as :

-    ** Poses(EigenSTL::vector_Affine3d object)
+    - Poses(EigenSTL::vector_Affine3d object)

-    ** Semi-constrained Points(descartes_trajectory::CartTrajectoryPt or AxialSymmetricPt or JointTrajectoryPt) ** Add current pose(in RViz) as a free space or semi-constrained(ask user for the tolerances or axial symmetric axes and relevant descretizations)
+    - Semi-constrained Points(descartes_trajectory::CartTrajectoryPt or AxialSymmetricPt or JointTrajectoryPt)

+    - Add current pose(in RViz) as a free space or semi-constrained(ask user for the tolerances or axial symmetric axes and relevant descretizations)

-    ** Method to append descartes_core::TrajectoryPtPtr for tool pose using seed pose (a member variable) and translation and orientation offsets(inputs from user).
+    - Method to append descartes_core::TrajectoryPtPtr for tool pose using seed pose (a member variable) and translation and orientation offsets(inputs from user).

-    ** There are a lot of possible constructors for creating descartes_trajectory points and moveit.
+    - There are a lot of possible constructors for creating descartes_trajectory points and moveit.
 Use inherited classes.

-    ** Allow user to set names for target poses.
+    - Allow user to set names for target poses.

-    **Thinking along the lines of MoveIt! now, it is better to ask from the users two fields in each possible case.
+    -Thinking along the lines of MoveIt! now, it is better to ask from the users two fields in each possible case.
 Tolerances are zero by default, and hence it is a free-space point.

-    **Functionality for simple curves - line, circle, etc for both types.
+    -Functionality for simple curves - line, circle, etc for both types.

-    **Ask input for velocity at each point/tracjectory segment from each user.
+    -Ask input for velocity at each point/tracjectory segment from each user.

-    **Ask to specify interpolation type.
+    -Ask to specify interpolation type.

-    **All this to be done in a GUI.
+    -All this to be done in a GUI.
 Goal/CP position, orientation, velocity, constraints/tolerances.

-    **Velocity generator methods.
+    -Velocity generator methods.

 Design Assumptions
 =========